Monticello Bootcamp Program

 Each application (which is actually a business plan) must contain at least the following information to allow the judges to adequately evaluate the plan:

--Clarity, thoroughness and neatness of the submission.
-Make it organized, well thought-out and comprehendible.
+- Clarity, thoroughness, and neatness of the submission.
+Make it organized, well thought-out and comprehensible.

--Timeline for startup.
-Nothing happens overnight, and certainly things never go as planned.
+- Timeline for a startup.
+Nothing happens overnight, and certainly, things never go as planned.
 Be realistic and be reasonable.

--Proposed ownership and/or legal structure of business.
+- Proposed ownership and/or legal structure of a business.
 Is this a sole proprietorship?
 A partnership?
 A corporation?